 In order to achieve positive outcomes, it is important that the parent/ caregivers are involved in the treatment and therapy process, especially in the cases of young children, whereby the child may have difficulties in regulation, sustained attention and retention of tools discussed, or if there are home based problems that require parental involvement in order to find solutions to problems.
 This is however usually guided by the psychologist and the treatment goals established between the caregivers and the psychologist.

 When working with children and teens, psychologists at ACPC usually offer parent/caregiver-only sessions.
 This may involve building awareness of the child's difficulties or in some cases their child's 'diagnosis'.
 It can also entail discussing parenting strategies to manage their children’s behaviour, learning how to respond to their children’s feelings and building skills around emotional coaching and regulation management.
 After all, it is not always the child that needs to work on some skills building!

 In summary, therapy requires a ‘team effort’ and supports offered to both the child and the parent/caregivers is essential.
 Accessing therapy and services can feel daunting in the beginning, however with the right direction and with quality based delivery of evidence based strategies, the results are usually worth it!

-Written by: Jacky Au, psychologist at ACPC Psychology.
+Written by: Jacky Au, Registered Psychologist (Clinical Psychology Registrar) at ACPC Psychology.